 Having a Will and Estate Planning Are Important at Any Stage of Life

 Do you have a valid will in place in case you were to suddenly pass away?
 No?
 You’re not alone.
-A majority of Canadians (56%) do not have a signed will, according to a recent survey.* The sudden passing of pop superstar Prince is a grim reminder of the importance of preparing a will.
+A majority of Canadians (56%) do not have a signed will, according to a recent survey.* The sudden passing of pop superstar Prince is a grim reminder of the importance of preparing one.

 Last year, Prince made news headlines worldwide when he suddenly passed away at the young age of 57.
 If you thought someone as successful and wealthy as Prince would have a will, you’d be sadly mistaken.
-Prince made a fatal flaw – he never bothered to prepare a will, dying intestate (a fancy word for passing away without a will).
+Prince made a fatal flaw – he never bothered to prepare one, dying intestate (a fancy word for passing away without a will).
 Maybe he thought he was too young, but the fact remains that his $250 million estate is to be divided by the courts.
 This may or may not be according to his personal wishes.

 You don’t have to be a multimillionaire like Prince to have a will.
 It’s important to have one in place for life’s major milestones, yet less than half of Canadians do.
-The survey found that only 30% of Canadians drafted a will upon the birth of a child, while 20% did so when experiencing a change in marital status, and finally 13% got one when making the single biggest purchase of their lifetime – buying a home.*
+The survey found that only 30% of Canadians drafted one upon the birth of a child, while 20% did so when experiencing a change in marital status, and finally 13% got one when making the single biggest purchase of their lifetime – buying a home.*